top of page

 in Practice

-Mariana Wendler
+Psychologist Mariana Wendler

 What is Self-love in Practice?

-"Love yourself!", "Stop comparing yourself to others", "Accept yourself the way you are."
+• "Accept yourself the way you are"

-You’ve probably heard these phrases over and over.
 While they’re well-intentioned and meant to help, these pieces of advice don’t give you the practical steps you need to apply them in your daily life.

 You know you need to love yourself.
 It’s clear that it would improve your quality of life.
 You want achieve it and you are ready to do what it takes.
-But here’s the problem: nobody seems to provide real guidance.
-And that can leave you with a simple, but powerful question:

 Okay, but how do I actually do that?

+You know you should be doing something to improve your self-love, but you're unsure where to start or how to make it happen.
 Without specific, actionable steps, it’s easy to feel stuck or anxious.
-You know you should be doing something to improve your self-love, but you're unsure where to start or how to make it happen.

 Self-Love in Practice is a therapeutic approach that takes abstract ideas like self-love, self-esteem and self-acceptance and breaks them down into concrete, actionable steps that you can actually incorporate into your life - steps that lead to real and lasting change.